 Also Read: What Are Your Employee Benefits Worth?

 Restricted stock units (RSUs) aren't stock options - they're equity awards

 The difference isn't just semantics either.
-Unlike stock options - which require the employee to purchase the option at the strike price - RSUs are just given to employees as equity awards, typically upon vesting.
+Unlike stock options - which require the employee to purchase the option at the strike price - restricted stock units are just given to employees as equity awards, typically upon vesting.
 So unlike stock options which can become "underwater" if the market price is less than the price you paid when exercising the option (the strike price), restricted stock units will always have some value unless the stock goes to zero.
 Obviously, at that point, you would have other issues to contend with.

 When granted, RSUs have no tax or income implications as they are still considered “unearned.”
 To earn the shares, employees must meet vesting requirements set forth by the employer.
 Many public companies will require time-based vesting but could also include other performance-related requirements, like reaching a target stock price.
 Private companies typically have a time-based vesting requirement in conjunction with an event-based requirement, such as an IPO, funding, or an acquisition for liquidity.

 When RSUs vest they become common stock.
 The value of your equity grant will be determined by the current market value on the vesting date.